Hofer's metric in compact Lie groups: Introduction

-In fact, the general results on geodesics in this article are stated for any Finsler length structure given by (left or right) translation of an $\Ad$-invariant Finsler norm in $\k$, therefore we include non-symmetric distances in our discussion.
-It is worthile mentioning here that the notion of majorization of real vectors $\overrightarrow{v}\prec \overrightarrow{w}$ (identified with the eigenvalues of the operators $\ad v, \ad w$, where $v,w\in \k$) plays a significant role in the proofs concerning minimality of geodesics, and it is related to the condition $v\in \conv(\O_w)$, where the later set is the convex closure of the coadjoint orbit of $w$ in $\k$.
+The results on geodesics in this article are stated for any Finsler length structure given by (left or right) translation of an $\Ad$-invariant Finsler norm in $\k$, therefore we include non-symmetric distances in our discussion; what follows in one of the main results of this paper: